 With a holiday coming up, I decided that I wanted to be creative and make something fun for Easter.
-I knew that I had some Babybel cheese in my refrigerator and decided that these would be perfect as an appetizer.
-I usually have a variety of fresh produce on hand, as well as baking supplies.
-Therefore, looked around my kitchen for ways to turn these cute little round mounds of cheesy goodness into something fun to create and to eat!
-In addition, Babybel Bunnies make a cute addition to our Easter tablescape.
+I knew we had Babybel cheese hiding in our refrigerator and decided that these would be perfect as an appetizer.
+Since I usually have a variety of fresh produce and baking supplies on hand, I looked around my kitchen for ways to turn these cute little round mounds of cheesy goodness into something fun.

 To make the ears: Carefully cut long strips of carrots and shape them to make bunny ears.
 Make the ears wider at the top and more narrow at the bottom.

-I had a tiny, mini heart shaped cookie cutter so I cut thin round pieces of carrot and punched out little heart shapes to make the bunny noses.
-After you cut the nose out, place the leftover carrot slice in a bowl of water.
+Since I had several fondant cutters I used a tiny heart shaped cutter to punch out thin round pieces of carrot to make the bunny noses.
+After I cut the noses out, I placed the leftover carrot slices in a bowl of water.
 (I will explain how to use this later).
-If you do not have a heart shaped mini cutter you can always use a small circle of carrot instead.
+If you do not have a heart shaped fondant cutter you can always use a small circle of carrot instead.

-Gently push the carrot strips into the top and towards the back of the ‘head’ of the cheese and gently push the little heart noses into the center.
+Next, I gently pushed the carrot strips into the top and towards the back of the “head” of the cheese and gently pushed the little heart noses into the center.

-Next, take a toothpick and poke two holes where the eyes will be and place a mini chocolate chip, (pointed side downward), into each hole for the eyes.
-Add two white chocolate chips on each side of the bottom of the nose.
-You can use a dot of white cake frosting to hold them in place.
+I then took a toothpick and poked two holes where the eyes would be and placed mini chocolate chips, (pointed side downward), into each hole for the eyes.
+I also added two white chocolate chips on each side of the bottom of the nose to highlight the face; you can use a dot of white cake frosting to hold them in place.

-For the final touch, add a little tiny, upside-down, candy heart for the bunny’s mouth.
+For the final touch, I added a little tiny, upside-down candy heart for the bunny’s mouth.
 I had these candies left over from Valentine’s Day and they worked perfectly for the mouth.
 Remember that you can use just a dot of cake frosting to hold the mouth in place.
-Finally, cut super fine, thin little strips of celery and gently insert them near the nose to make the whiskers.
+Finally, I cut super fine, thin little strips of celery and gently inserted them near the nose to make the whiskers.

-I wanted to highlight one of the bunnies so I placed him on top of a Chocolate Crunch Rice Cake in the center of the plate, and surrounded him with all of his little bunny friends 🙂
+Since I wanted to highlight one of the bunnies, I placed him on top of a Chocolate Crunch Rice Cake in the center of the plate and surrounded him with all of his little bunny friends 🙂

-To ensure that your bunnies look their very best, assemble them just a few hours beforehand and keep them covered in the refrigerator.
-You can have your carrot and celery pieces ready beforehand.
-Keep them in a small glass bowl, covered with cold water.
-This will help them to stay crisp and not dry out.
+To ensure that my bunnies looked fresh, I assembled them just a few hours beforehand and stored them in my refrigerator.
+I also had my carrot and celery pieces ready beforehand, kept them in a small glass bowl covered with cold water.
+The cold water helped the carrots and celery stay crisp.

-The leftover carrot pieces add a nice touch to a tossed salad, in soup, on a veggie tray, or simply let the kiddos eat them plain.
+The leftover carrot pieces add a nice touch to a tossed salad, in soup, on a veggie tray, or children enjoy eating them plain as a snack.